malikolivier/webmgl/README.md

 ## Documentation

-`Whammy.fromImageArray(image[], fps)` this is a simple function that takes a list of DataURL encoded frames and returns a WebM video.
+`WebMGL.fromImageArray(image[], fps)` this is a simple function that takes a list of DataURL encoded frames and returns a WebM video.
 Note that the images have to all be encoded with WebP.

-`new Whammy.Video(optional fps, optional quality)` this is the constructor for the main API. quality only applies if you're sending in contexts or canvas objects and doesn't matter if you're sending in encoded stuff
+`new WebMGL.Video(optional fps, optional quality)` this is the constructor for the main API. quality only applies if you're sending in contexts or canvas objects and doesn't matter if you're sending in encoded stuff

 `.add(canvas or context or dataURL, optional duration)` if fps isn't specified in the constructor, you can stick a duration (in milliseconds) here.